Shakira: Philanthropy, humanitarian work and politics

-Shakira is a UNICEF Goodwill Ambassador and one of the global representatives of the UN children's agency.
-In March 2010, she was awarded a medal by the UN International Labour Organization in recognition of being, as UN Labour Chief Juan Somavía put it, a "true ambassador for children and young people, for quality education and social justice [...] we are pleased to honor what you are doing".
-"We must act now.
-Together, we can make education and decent work for all a reality", Shakira told the hundreds of guests gathered at the ceremony in Geneva.
-In November 2010, after performing as the opening act of the MTV European Music Awards, the Colombian singer received the MTV Free Your Mind award for her continuing efforts to facilitate access to education for all children around the world.
+In March 2010, Shakira was awarded by the UN International Labour Organization in recognition of being, as UN Labour Chief Juan Somavía put it, a "true ambassador for children and young people, for quality education and social justice".
+In November 2010, after performing as the opening act of the MTV European Music Awards, the Colombian singer received the MTV Free Your Mind award for her continuing efforts to facilitate access to education for children around the world.

-In the Spanish edition of the magazine GQ (October 2010), Shakira directed the words "we are all gypsies" to French President Nicolas Sarkozy.
-In the interview, she declared: "What is happening now to them (the gypsies) will happen to our children and our children's children.
-We must turn to our citizens to act for the fundamental rights of human beings and condemn all that seems to us indictable".

 In February 2011, the FC Barcelona Foundation and Pies Descalzos reached an agreement on children's education through sport.
 Shakira was the youngest artist ever honored at the Latin Grammy Awards as the Latin Recording Academy Person of the Year.
-At a tribute dinner and concert on 9 November 2011 in Las Vegas, she received the recognition for her artistic and philanthropic contributions.
-The Latin Academy president spoke of being "honored to pay homage to this dynamic, socially conscious woman".
-In October 2011, she was appointed by President Barack Obama to the President's Advisory Commission on Educational Excellence for Hispanics.
-In 2011, the Obama administration was fully engaged in the implementation of policies and carrying out of procedures that led to mass deportations of Latino people from the United States, including parents of U.S. citizen school children.
+At a tribute dinner and concert on 9 November 2011 in Las Vegas, she received recognition for her artistic and philanthropic contributions.
+In October 2011, she was appointed by President Obama to the President's Advisory Commission on Educational Excellence for Hispanics.
 On 26 April 2014, Shakira was honored with the Hero Award at the Radio Disney Music Awards for her work with the Pies Descalzos Foundation and a number of other charitable organizations.